Voice-Privacy-Challenge/Voice-Privacy-Challenge/README.md

 ## News and Updates ##
+- **17.01.2026** The 2024 VoicePrivacy Challenge results preprint is on arXiv: [The Third VoicePrivacy Challenge: Preserving Emotional Expressiveness and Linguistic Content in Voice Anonymization](https://arxiv.org/abs/2601.11846)
 - **15.01.2025** (Extended) Deadline to submit the extended system descriptions for the Attacker Challenge to https://attacker.sciencesconf.org/.
 - **13.12.2024** Deadline to submit a paper to ICASSP-2025, GC-7: "The First VoicePrivacy Attacker Challenge" (by invitation).
 - **09.12.2024** Invitations to submit a paper to ICASSP-2025, GC-7: "The First VoicePrivacy Attacker Challenge" were sent to the best-5 teams.